-Nottingham is a unitary authority area in Nottinghamshire.
+A unitary authority area in Nottinghamshire.
 Situated in the East Midlands region, it is a tourist destination, since it received the highest amount of overnight visitors in the region.
 The city is known for a lot of ties with history, especially production industries like lace-making, bicycle manufacture, the tobacco industry.
-It was declared “City of Literature” by UNESCO in 2015, a well-deserved title since it is known for being the grounds for animosity between the corrupt Sheriff of Nottingham and the benevolent Robin Hood.
-What to do in Nottingham to make your trip memorable?
+It was declared “City of Literature” by UNESCO in 2015, a well-deserved title since it is known for being the grounds for animosity between the corrupt Sheriff and the benevolent Robin Hood.
+What to do in this place to make your trip memorable?
 Here is a list of the best things to do in Nottingham.

 What To Do In Nottingham | Top Attractions in Nottingham

 1. Nottingham Castle

 A trip to Nottingham castle peaks the list of top things to do in Nottingham.
 Nottingham’s castle crowns a sandstone outcrop worm-holed with caves and tunnels.
 Established by William the Conqueror, the original castle was held by a succession of English kings before falling into the English Civil War.

 - Address: Lenton Rd, Nottingham, Nottinghamshire, NG1 6EL